 Students are admitted into the Ph.D. program based on clear evidence of their scholarly potential.
 How is scholarly potential demonstrated?

 Admittance may be attained via one of three routes:

-- It is possible, as well, for an applicant who has completed a master’s program in HDFS or a related field without having conducted a thesis to be admitted to the doctoral program if they can present work that the HDFS Graduate Admissions Committee considers the equivalent of a research thesis.
-An example of work that might serve as the equivalent of a research thesis is (co-) authorship of a published article with letters from mentors attesting to the quality of the applicant’s contribution to the work.
+- It is also possible for an applicant who has completed a master’s program without a thesis to demonstrate scholarly work equivalent to a research thesis, such as a (co-)authored published journal article with letters from mentors attesting to the quality of the applicant’s contribution to the work.

 Regardless of route, the Graduate Record Examination (GRE) is required as part of the application process as it, too, reflects aspects of scholarly potential.